PixelStereo/ola-pyqt-gui/README.md

 This is a DMX application that used the wonderful OLA framework. ([open-lighting-architecture](https://www.openlighting.org/ola/))

 It's developed on OSX with python 2.7 and PyQt5 but it might work on linux too and windows.
-Windows users will only have access to a ([restricted numbers of protocols.](https://www.openlighting.org/ola/))
+Windows users will only have access to a [restricted numbers of protocols](https://www.openlighting.org/ola/) (only Artnet for now).

 ##Roadmap
 * ~~Display DMX values~~